kevinding0218/InterviewDocuments/Q and A/GraphQL.md

 - GraphQL APIs get all the data your app needs in a single request
 - Language agnostic, plenty of client and server libraries are available
 - Increase multi-team productivity
+- Rapid product development
+- Reduced Cost, would be tested only when there is a change in the schema or if there is a french shcema.
 #### RESt vs GraphQL
 - Taken example of getting author information related to author, course, rating and topics
 - For REST